Röchling Group: Business areas

 As of 2016 the Röchling Group is divided into the three divisions: industrial, automotive and medical.
 36.5 percent of sales are generated in Germany, 32.8 percent in the rest of Europe, followed by America (18.3 percent) and Asia (12.4 percent).
-In Germany, the Röchling Group operates 26 locations: Arnstadt, Bad Grönenbach-Thal, Brensbach, Cologne, Gernsbach, Haren, Ingolstadt, Lahnstein, Laupheim, Lützen, Mainburg, Mannheim, Munich, Nentershausen, Neuhaus am Rennweg, Peine, Roding, Ruppertsweiler, Rüsselsheim am Main, Stuttgart, Troisdorf, Wackersdorf, Waldachtal, Weidenberg, Worms, and Xanten.
+In Germany, the Röchling Group operates 20 locations: Arnstadt, Bad Grönenbach-Thal, Brensbach, Cologne, Haren, Lahnstein, Laupheim, Lützen, Mannheim, Munich, Nentershausen, Neuhaus am Rennweg, Peine, Roding, Ruppertsweiler, Troisdorf, Waldachtal, Weidenberg, Worms, and Xanten.

 Industry

 The product range of the Industrial division comprises semi-finished and finished parts made of duroplastic and thermoplastic materials.
 Semifinished products include plates, round, hollow and flat bars, molded parts and profiles.
 Finished parts include machined thermoplastic components for industrial applications.
-This division employs 4,196 people in 42 locations.
+This division employs 4,623 people in 43 locations.

 Automotive

-The Automotive division employs 5,752 people in 41 company locations.
-It supplies automotive manufacturers and system suppliers with plastic applications in the aerodynamics, powertrain and structural lightweight sectors.
+The Automotive division employs 5,733 people in 38 company locations.
+It supplies automotive manufacturers and system suppliers with plastic applications in the aerodynamics, propulsion, battery solutions, and structural lightweight sectors.
 According to Röchling, declared goals are the reduction of emissions, weight and fuel consumption in the automotive industry, for which a restructuring of the division is planned.

 Medical

 The Medical division manufactures plastic components for customers in the medical and pharmaceutical industries and is divided into the areas of diagnostics, fluid management, pharma as well as surgery and interventional.
 The products are used in drug delivery systems, primary packaging, surgical instruments and diagnostic disposables.
-This division has six locations with 1,228 employees.
+This division has six locations with 1,267 employees.